 TIP #4: Cook Beets with Skins Attached

 Did you know the beet is edible from root to leaf, and that includes the beetroot's skins?
 When cooking beets, keep the skins attached.
 The beetroot will retain its beautiful vibrant color and also its nutrients.
 You CAN eat the skins, so if you aren't put off by the quirky appearance of beet skins (and they are washed or organic), eat them!
 If you are not a fan of beet skins and want to reduce the messiness of peeling beets, when beets are ready to peel, hold one of the beets in a paper towel.
 This provides a less messy option.
 Use the edges of the paper towel to easily rub off the skin.
 If skins are resistant, it means the beet isn't cooked enough.
 You may also "rub off" the skins under running water or in a bowl or colander of water.
-This will help keep your hands pink free!
+This will keep your hands pink free.
+Not sure how to cook beets?
+We’ve got you covered!
+There are many easy tips for preparing beets that will help make your beet preparation process easier and faster.

 If you love the beet flavor but want to avoid the red beet's messy traits, try eating Chioggia Beets or Golden Beets.
 Golden beets are sweet in taste and less likely to stain your hands, cutting boards, and counter tops.
 Like Golden Beets, Chioggia Beets are also nutritious and sweet (and less messy than red beets) but contain higher levels of geosmin.
 Therefore, if you are not a fan of the "earthy" flavor associated with beets, this variety may not resonate with your taste buds.